-- 62. The Working Group noted the progress on the different elements of the work plan of the Scientific Committee on bottom fisheries (SC-CAMLR-XXVIII, paragraph 4.251): - (i) Definition of Risk Areas -

-No further progress.

-- (ii) Review of existing Risk Areas, including the development of a review process - WG-EMM has summarised data to consider in reviewing Risk Areas (Annex 6, paragraph 3.40). - (iii) Development of a glossary of terms, including quantitative definitions as appropriate, to improve understanding and communication on these issues (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.36 and 10.40) -

-A glossary and accompanying diagram is included in Attachment A and Figure 1 and further discussed in the main report, paragraphs 9.2 to 9.11.
+- 65. The current work plan for WG-FSA from the Scientific Committee regarding the effects of bottom fishing (SC-CAMLR-XXVIII, paragraph 4.251): - (i) Definition of Risk Areas - No further progress. - (ii) Review of existing Risk Areas, including the development of a review process - WG-EMM has summarised data to consider in reviewing Risk Areas (SC-CAMLR-XXIX, Annex 6, paragraph 3.40). - (iii) Development of a glossary of terms, including quantitative definitions as appropriate, to improve understanding and communication on these issues (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.36 and 10.40) - A glossary and accompanying diagram is included in Attachment A and Figure 1 and further discussed in the main report, paragraphs 9.2 to 9.11. - (iv) Further consideration of criteria to assist the Scientific Committee in defining areas as VMEs under CM 22-06 (SC-CAMLR-XXVIII, Annex 10, paragraph 6.14) - WG-EMM has summarised characteristics that might be considered as evidence of VMEs (SC-CAMLR-XXIX, Annex 6, paragraph 3.48). - (v) Evaluation of the proportions of fishable areas that would comprise different benthic habitats and whether the frequency of observations of benthos in by-catch is consistent with the proportional coverage of these different habitats -

-- (iv) Further consideration of criteria to assist the Scientific Committee in defining areas as VMEs under CM 22-06 (SC-CAMLR-XXVIII, Annex 10, paragraph 6.14) - WG-EMM has summarised characteristics that might be considered as evidence of VMEs (Annex 6, paragraph 3.48). - (v) Evaluation of the proportions of fishable areas that would comprise different benthic habitats and whether the frequency of observations of benthos in by-catch is consistent with the proportional coverage of these different habitats - Some progress has been made on identifying habitat types using by-catch data (paragraph 36). - (vi) Development of alternate trigger levels for a range of VME taxa, including distinction between 'heavy' and 'light' taxa, along with options to enable taxon-specific weights to be collected (SC-CAMLR-XXVIII, Annex 5, paragraph 10.44) - No further progress. - (vii) Consideration of whether the presence of high densities of rare taxonomic groups or unique community assemblages specific to the Southern Ocean will warrant additional attention, and perhaps an increased level of precaution (SC-CAMLR-XXVIII, Annex 4, paragraph 5.9) - Some consideration has been given to this issue but no substantive progress has been made on methods on identifying locations of rare or unique assemblages (paragraphs 32 to 38). - (viii) Further consideration of fishing footprint and its possible impacts on VMEs, taking account of the differences in the interactions of different gears with the bottom (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.20 to 10.22) - An impact assessment procedure has been used to assess impacts of longline fishing (main report, paragraphs 9.13 and 9.14).
-Submissions are needed on Spanish longlines, trotlines, trawl and pot methods (main report, paragraphs 9.19 and 9.20). - (ix) Refinement of methods for creating cumulative fishery-scale footprint maps (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.14 to 10.16), including resolving technical issues for their production, in order to update the calculations annually (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.16 and 10.17) - Software is now available in the Secretariat (main report, paragraph 9.12).

-(x) Development of plausible scenarios of the types and dynamics of VMEs and the spatial and temporal interactions of the fishery with VMEs (SC-CAMLR-XXVIII, Annex 5, paragraph 10.45) -

-Consideration of plausible scenarios by WG-EMM (Annex 6, paragraphs 3.52 to 3.55).
-The Working Group recommended that a focus topic be held on this issue at WG-FSA in 2012 when experts in benthic ecology could be invited to attend.

-(xi) Evaluation of management strategies within the conservation measures, along with other possible strategies for avoiding significant adverse impacts on VMEs -
+- Some progress has been made on identifying habitat types using by-catch data (paragraph 36). - (vi) Development of alternate trigger levels for a range of VME taxa, including distinction between 'heavy' and 'light' taxa, along with options to enable taxon-specific weights to be collected (SC-CAMLR-XXVIII, Annex 5, paragraph 10.44) - No further progress. - (vii) Consideration of whether the presence of high densities of rare taxonomic groups or unique community assemblages specific to the Southern Ocean will warrant additional attention, and perhaps an increased level of precaution (SC-CAMLR-XXVIII, Annex 4, paragraph 5.9) - Some consideration has been given to this issue but no substantive progress has been made on methods on identifying locations of rare or unique assemblages (paragraphs 32 to 38). - (viii) Further consideration of fishing footprint and its possible impacts on VMEs, taking account of the differences in the interactions of different gears with the bottom (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.20 to 10.22) - An impact assessment procedure has been used to assess impacts of longline fishing (main report, paragraphs 9.13 and 9.14).
+Submissions are needed on Spanish longlines, trotlines, trawl and pot methods (SC-CAMLR-XXIX, Annex 8, paragraphs 9.19 and 9.20). - (ix) Refinement of methods for creating cumulative fishery-scale footprint maps (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.14 to 10.16), including resolving technical issues for their production, in order to update the calculations annually (SC-CAMLR-XXVIII, Annex 5, paragraphs 10.16 and 10.17) - Software is now available in the Secretariat (SC-CAMLR-XXIX, Annex 8, paragraph 9.12). - (x) Development of plausible scenarios of the types and dynamics of VMEs and the spatial and temporal interactions of the fishery with VMEs (SC-CAMLR-XXVIII, Annex 5, paragraph 10.45) - Consideration of plausible scenarios by WG-EMM (SC-CAMLR-XXIX, Annex 6, paragraphs 3.52 to 3.55).
+The Working Group recommended that a focus topic be held on this issue at WG-FSA in 2012 when experts in benthic ecology could be invited to attend. - (xi) Evaluation of management strategies within the conservation measures, along with other possible strategies for avoiding significant adverse impacts on VMEs -